francesco-puppo/Personal-Website-2023/content/posts/20231207 writing is thinking.md

 tags: [writing]
 ---

-*Short reflection on why it's important to stop time and start writing, plus some tips.*
+*Short reflection on why it's important to slow down and start writing, plus some tips.*

 ---
 I don't know about you, but I used to have hundreds of neatly organised and categorised notes that I collected during the years.